tsarna/vinculum-bus/pkg/vinculum/vws/PROTOCOL.md

 # Vinculum WebSocket Event Protocol

-The Vinculum WebSocket protocol is JSON-based and using short keys for brevity and efficiency.
+The Vinculum WebSocket protocol (VWS) is JSON-based and uses short keys for brevity and efficiency.
 Each message is a JSON object with specific keys that define the message type and content.

 ## Message Structure